opendocsg/slw-judgments-backfill/2015_SGHCR_20/report.md

 seeking to wind up the 1st Defendant.
 Pursuant to the statutory demand, the 1st Defendant had (a) until 3 August 2015 to make payment of the judgment sum plus costs, failing which the Plaintiff would proceed “as it deems fit” for recovery of the same; and (b) until 17 August 2015 to make payment,

 failing which the Plaintiff would apply for winding up against the 1st Defendant.
-Mr Tan submitted that where a judgment creditor pursues a winding up of the judgment debtor, the court may find that there are special circumstances warranting the grant of a stay of execution, since a successful winding up of the judgment debtor would render an appeal nugatory (see _Cathay Theatres Pte Ltd v LKM Investment Holdings Pte Ltd_ [2000] 1 SLR(R) 15 at [14]–[15] and _Strandore Invest_ at [12]).
+Mr Tan submitted that where a judgment creditor pursues a winding up of the judgment debtor, the court may find that there are special circumstances warranting the grant of a stay of execution, since a successful winding up of the judgment debtor would render an appeal nugatory (see _Cathay Theatres Pte Ltd v LKM Investment Holdings Pte Ltd_ <span class="citation">[2000] 1 SLR(R) 15</span> at [14]–[15] and _Strandore Invest_ at [12]).
 In

 the present case, Mr Tan submitted that in the absence of a stay pending appeal, the 1st Defendant